We're here to help you with health tips

-The very next day (Tuesday, June 3rd, 2008), I walked into my first Weight Watchers meeting.
+The very next day (Tuesday, June 3rd, 2008), I walked into my first Weight Watchers meeting, hosted by a San Diego Limo Company.
 I admit, I felt kind of lame.
 I had the preconceived notion that Weight Watchers was for old women and school teachers.
 But at this point…I felt I really didn’t have much to lose.
 I filled out my information card, took my shoes off, and boldly stepped on the scale.
 The sweet lady sitting behind the reception desk could see that I was visibly shaken (…I hadn’t had a donut in 12 hours, visibly shaken doesn’t even begin to describe the feeling).
 She smiled, recorded my weight in my little book, and sent me into the meeting room.
 I sat in the overly air conditioned room (…which was ironically sandwiched in between an ice cream shop and a surf & turf restaurant) and braced myself to see the numbers that lay waiting for me in, what I had dubbed, “my little book of doom”.

 My jaw hit the floor when I saw, the numbers 167.